siruguri/cptii/Contributing.md

 ## Navigation

 * Navigation happens via an event called `navigation:change` that is listened to by `HeaderView`, which calls `change_screens`.
 The view uses `AppBodyModel` to handle data about overall navigation.
 In some places, the app also calls `change_screens` directly - the main reason is to supply special parameters, like `from` and `to` that help manage the custom history within the SPA.

 The following methods navigate to a new screen:

 1. Get the `HeaderView` to call `change_screens` with an object as the first argument, whose `to` property is set to the name of the destination screen.
-1. Call `pass_navigation()` on an `AppBodyView` instance, with an "options" object (description TBD)
+1. Call `pass_navigation()` on an `AppBodyView` instance, with an "options" object (description TBD - it takes the following keys among other details: `to`: the key of the screen to switch to)

 ## Styling